MichaelCurrin/go-tutorial/docs/tutorial/README.md

 # Tutorial

-How to setup a new project.
+How to set up a new project.

 This demonstrates how to install modules and run scripts, rather than a good structure for large projects.

 ## Original instructions